 Start with small pops and accessories - cushions and throws are a great option here, especially since you can move them around until you achieve a combination and look you’re happy with.
 The key is to use pastel shades intentionally to give life and freshness to your room.

-2. Experiment with prints and colour blocking
+2. Experiment with pastel prints and colour blocking

 If you’re ready to try out a larger piece, work in some prints and wallpaper - or better yet, opt for a DIY colour block statement!
 In this chic bedroom, a pink pastel wall lends warmth and style (played up with matching pillows), while still allowing the star of the room to be the painted yellow ‘headboard’ on the wall.

-3. Commit with feature furniture
+3. Pair pastel walls with timeless furniture

-4. Go all in with tonal styling
+4. Go all in with pastel tonal styling)

 Pastels are a good entry point when working with a lot of colour, since they’re easier on the eye than stronger shades and have a more restful quality.
 This airy, cheerful turquoise dining room has tonal accents with the dark blue pendant lamps and glassware, while a white dining set serves as a stylish, clean anchor.

-5. Play around with contrast
+5. Play with different pastel colours for contrast

-6. Add flowers and greenery
+6. Add colourful flowers and greenery

 Lastly, since this palette is inspired by spring, bring some of that vibrance and life indoors!
 Natural bright pastel tones simply can’t be beaten, especially with the pinks and purples of hyacinths and crocuses, and sunny marigold.